pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 [DynDOLOD_Output](#texgendyndolod)

 ## Post Processing Resources(Enable only when needed)
-SkyrimSE exe: (Root Builder) make a copy of SkyrimVR.exe and rename it to `SkyrimSE.exe`.
-This is to trick Mator Smash to run in SkyrimSE mod for ESL support.\
+SkyrimSE exe: (Root Builder) Create an empty mod.
+Make a copy of SkyrimVR.exe and rename it to `SkyrimSE.exe`.
+Put the file in ths mod.
+This is to trick Mator Smash into running in SkyrimSE mode for ESL support.
+Make sure to enable it only when you run Mator Smash.\
 [xLODGen Resource - SSE Terrain Tamriel](https://www.nexusmods.com/skyrimspecialedition/mods/54680): Download Tamriel Extend version.
-Make sure to enable it only during when you run xLODGen to generate Terrain LOD.
+Make sure to enable it only when you run xLODGen to generate Terrain LOD.

 ## Notable Exclusions
 <details>